Diversity & Inclusion Policy

 We named our company Sonder & Tell after the made-up word ‘sonder’ which means that everyone has their own story; their own unique way of seeing the world.
 We value inclusive storytelling and are committed to diversity and inclusion.
 Not just because it’s the right thing to do but because it makes for richer stories.

-As such, it is Sonder & Tell’s policy to treat employees, clients, all job applicants, colleagues and suppliers fairly and equally, regardless of actual or perceived age, sex, race, colour, nationality, national or ethnic origins, religion or belief, pregnancy, trans-gender status, sexual orientation, marital status, civil partnership status or disability.
+As such, it is Sonder & Tell’s policy to treat employees, clients, all job applicants, colleagues and suppliers fairly and equally, regardless of actual or perceived age, sex, race, colour, nationality, national or ethnic origins, religion or belief, pregnancy, sexual orientation, gender identity, gender expression, marital status, civil partnership status or disability.

 Through this Policy Statement, and the below Guiding Principles, we will do all we can to promote good practice in the area of Diversity and Inclusion.
 We understand that this needs to be done alongside continuous and consistent training.